SNTSVV/MoLFI/README.md

 # MoLFI
 Multi-objective Log message Format Identification

-MoLFI is implemented as a python project (v3.6.0).

-The problem of log message format identification is presented as a multi-objective problem.
+MoLFI is a tool implementing a search-based approach to solve the problem of log message format identification.
+More details on this approach is available in this paper:

+> Salma Messaoudi, Annibale Panichella, Domenico Bianculli, Lionel Briand, and Raimondas Sasnauskas. __A Search-based Approach for Accurate Identification of Log Message Formats__.
+In Proceedings of ICPC ’18: 26th IEEE/ACM International Conference on Program Comprehension (ICPC ’18).
+Available online at http://hdl.handle.net/10993/35286

 A log message template is a two parts message; one fixed and one variable.

      For example: "File config.xml sent at 191.168.1.3"

      "File", "sent" and "at" are the fixed part because the represent an event of sending a file.

      "config.xml" and "191.168.1.3" are the variable part because they change with the occurrence of the sending event.

 MoLFI uses an evolutionary approach based on NSGA-II to solve this problem.